gipritchard/Space-Debris/Space Debris.md

 - Any player recycles 5 or more debris in a single action
 - Any satellite becomes operational

-The Threat track determines how many orbit cards to draw, and the quantity of debris that will be placed into orbit.

 | Threat Level | # of orbit cards to draw | 1st card debris | 2nd card debris | 3rd card debris |
 | :----------: | :----------------------: | :-------------: | :-------------: | :-------------: |
 |      1       |            2             |        1        |        1        |        -        |